This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Sponge Cake (Somlói Galuska)

-Somlói galuska is commonly known as Hungarian sponge cake, but it actually more closely resembles a trifle.
-Made with layers of sponge cake, whipped cream, and chocolate sauce, this delicious and delectable dessert was invented by Károly Gollerits at the end of the 1950s.
+Somlói galuska is commonly known as Hungarian sponge cake, but it more closely resembles a trifle.
+Made with layers of sponge cake, whipped cream, and chocolate sauce, this delicious dessert was invented by Károly Gollerits at the end of the 1950s.

 When in Budapest, somlói galuska should be one of the first desserts that you try.
 You may find similar desserts practically anywhere else in the world, but they won’t taste as good as the Hungarian version, or so we predict!